Calculations - Evidencio

 Cox proportional-hazards regression

-Cox proportional-hazards models are used to predict the probability `S(t)` that the patient will be free from an event (e.g. biochemical recurrence) at some time point (e.g. 5 years after surgery).
+Cox proportional-hazards algorithms are used to predict the probability `S(t)` that the patient will be free from an event (e.g. biochemical recurrence) at some time point (e.g. 5 years after surgery).
 For survival analysis the prediction is estimated by: `S(t) = S_0(t)^exp(X\beta)`

-Custom Models
+Custom calculation

 Example of conditional formulas:

-R-Script Models
+R-Script Algorithms

 Parameter transformations

-Evidencio lets you define variable/parameter transformations for each continuous model variable, for instance to accommodate non linear behaviour.
+Evidencio lets you define variable/parameter transformations for each continuous algorithm variable, for instance to accommodate non linear behaviour.
 We support both simple transformations as well as conditional (range based) transformations (e.g. cubic splines) to tackle a broad spectrum of non-linear behaviour.

 Confidence interval data

-You can attribute confidence interval data to your models on Evidencio.
+You can attribute confidence interval data to your algorithms on Evidencio.
 Your confidence interval data can be specified in terms of a bootstrap data-set or as covariance matrix.
 You can simply copy paste your bootstrap or matrix data from e.g. excel or another data-sheet.

 Calculation Legend